cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 relevant threat model includes an attacker that may control the Collector, a subset of Clients, and a subset of Aggregators, and monitor side-channel signals from the honest Clients and Aggregators.
-Side-channel attacks by third parties may indirectly target robustness by trying to leak the Aggregators' verification key.
+Side-channel attacks by third parties may indirectly target verifiability by trying to leak the Aggregators' verification key.
 Thus, implementations of Clients and Aggregators should treat measurements, input shares, output shares, and the verification key as secret, and avoid leaking those secret values or any intermediate computations that